dergrinsekatze/hello-world/README.md

 # hello-world
 Blockchain.
-Working for new forms of descentralized collaboration, creation and curation of public goods, monteization and allocation of scarce  resources.
+Working for new forms of descentralized collaboration, creation and curation of public goods, monetization and allocation of scarce  resources.